Guiding Self-Organizing Dynamics of Residential Choice in Cities to Reduce Traffic Congestion and Carbon Emissions: Results

 Specifically, when SDGHS was conducted with medium tolerance, we found that $\dreduce$ increases with the number of city centers.
-To examine the impact of the distance between the city centers, we study the scenarios when the new centers are the most visited locations outward from the original city center at a minimum distance of 3km, 6km, 9km, and 12km, respectively, as shown in Fig. 6A.
+To examine the impact of the distance between the city centers, we study the scenarios when the new centers are the most visited locations outward from the original city center at a minimum distance of 3 km, 6 km, 9 km, and 12 km, respectively, as shown in Fig. 6A.
 We found that $\dreduce$ increases with the distance between the city centers.
-For instance, in the case of a five-center city such that the four new centers are established at a distance of 12km outward from the original center, $\dreduce$ reaches $22.3\%$, suggesting that new urban centers should be established in peripheral areas to achieve a more effective reduction in commuting distance through home swapping.
+For instance, in the case of a five-center city such that the four new centers are established at a distance of 12 km outward from the original center, $\dreduce$ reaches $22.3\%$, suggesting that new urban centers should be established in peripheral areas to achieve a more effective reduction in commuting distance through home swapping.
 This suggests a strategic approach to urban planning whereas developing multiple activity centers with a distributed pattern and a larger distance between them can significantly improve commuting efficiency by home swapping, hence achieving a more efficient and energy-saving city.
-Similar result can be obtained in Shenzhen and Abidjan as shown in Fig. S19B and Fig. S23B respectively.

 We further select bustling areas in the four peripheral counties of Shijiazhuang as new activity centers, to explore the impact of establishing multiple peripheral centers on the reduction in commuting distance.
 The results in Fig. 6B show that as the number of activity centers increases, the reduction of commuting distance increases; from a single center to dual centers, even without the corresponding supporting amenities, there is a significant reduction in commuting distance after SDGHS.
 From dual centers to multiple centers, the marginal increase in the reduction of commuting distance slows down.
-Other than the reduction in the average commuting distance, we show in Fig. 6C the congestion coefficient decreases with the number of activity centers, while carbon emissions are reduced after SDGHS under medium tolerance.
+Other than the reduction in the average commuting distance, we show in Fig. 6C the average congestion coefficient decreases with the number of activity centers, while carbon emissions are reduced after SDGHS.
 This indicates that home swapping with the establishment of a polycentric city is a promising urban-planning solution in alleviating congestion and reducing carbon emissions.